 Before moving on to more content creation equipment, we’ll be discussing one of the most time-saving tools while shooting videos on a ride.
 The way that you store your equipment makes all the difference in how time consuming it is to create footage.
 By getting a simple but strong and slightly large fanny pack, you can save lots of time by keeping your phone and gimbal nearby and easy to reach.
 Riding with a fanny pack is something you’ll get used to fairly quickly.
 After figuring out where and how tight it’s comfortable, you won’t even notice you’re wearing it, and it’s such a pleasure to not have to search through your saddle bags in an attempt to quickly find and turn on your gimbal.
 There are lots of different types but this is the one that I have been using on all my trails!

 There are a few pieces of equipment that I am definitely going to invest in in the near future.
 I’ll tell you about them now and definitely write an update once I have bought and tried them out.
 First of all, there is the GoPro hero 9, which most people have likely heard of.
 A great tool for longer rides and it is one hundred percent the solution for never having to miss out on the ride again.
 It’s complete handsfree filming while at the same time really being able to live in the moment and enjoy the stunning views, you don’t have to worry about getting out your camera for a second.
-This accessory is definitely at the top of my list and recommended by lots of different content creators and organizations.
+This accessory is definitely at the top of my list and recommended by lots of different content creators and organisations.
 Get your GoPro hero 9 right here.

 Another really interesting piece of equipment for amazing footage is a drone.
 The footage shot with these is usually so dreamy and really captures the feeling of a ride or nature so well.
 The most highly recommended drone of the market right now is the DJI Air2S, it is said to be fairly easy to fly and has fantastic quality for its price.
 However, there are also drones especially recommended for new flyers, which are easier to fly.
 The most highly recommended starter drone is called the DIJ Mini 2.
 I shall definitely be investing in this ultra-light starter drone after getting the GoPro.